MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 When you post a shipment or shipment/invoice that has a commitment to a sales order line item, the site ID will be checked.
 If the site IDs match, the sales order line item will be allocated for the quantity shipped.
 If the order ID doesn’t use a separate fulfillment process, the line item also will be fulfilled.
 Also, the quantity back ordered is decreased and quantity to invoice is increased on the sales order, based on the quantity shipped.

 If the purchase order shipment and the sales order site IDs don’t match, the items will not be allocated.
 You must transfer the item from the site ID where you received the item to the site where you are selling the item and then allocate the item manually.
 For more information about transferring items to a different site, see the Inventory Control documentation.
 Any allocation problems will be listed on the Back-Ordered Items Received report.
-For more information about this report, see *Printing the Back-Ordered Items Received report* on page 167 or the Purchase Order Processing documentation.
+For more information about this report, see [Printing the Back-Ordered Items Received report](#printing-the-back-ordered-items-received-report) or the Purchase Order Processing documentation.

 If an item on the sales order can’t be allocated, the Quantity Alert icon will appear for the item when you select the sales document in the Sales Transaction Entry window.
 If the item is fully received in Purchase Order Processing, you can choose the quantity alert icon button and complete the allocation.
-For more information about the quantity alert icon button, see *Quantity allocation problems* on page 138.
+For more information about the quantity alert icon button, see [Quantity allocation problems](#quantity-allocation-problems).

 When a shipment or shipment/invoice is posted in Purchase Order Processing for service, flat fee, or miscellaneous charge items, the quantity fulfilled is updated on the sales order based on the quantity shipped on the purchase order.
 However, if the sales order ID uses separate fulfillment, you will have to fulfill the item manually.

 If you’re using separate fulfillment, service, flat fee, and miscellaneous charge items will not be fulfilled when the items are received on the purchase order.
-For more information about separate fulfillment, see *Chapter 20, “Separate fulfillment.”*
+For more information about separate fulfillment, see [Chapter 20: Separate fulfillment](#chapter-20-separate-fulfillment).

 The unit cost for a service, flat fee, or miscellaneous charge item on the sales order is updated when an invoice or shipment/invoice is posted in Purchase Order Processing.